Dandelion leaves poisoning

 In general, dandelion is not toxic when taken in therapeutic amounts.
 Similarly, the dandelion plant taken as a vegetable, in moderate amounts is not toxic.

 Poisoning have also been reported in children from eating dandelion stems.
 These stalks contain much latex.
 The dandelion latex is rich in alpha-and beta-lactucerol (taraxasterol) with irritant properties.

 We should note that dandelion has certain contraindications and side effects that should be known before initiating treatment with this herb.
-(More information in the listing above)
+(More information in the listing below)

 What are the symptoms of poisoning with dandelion?